Introduction

 It is the largest of the Small Isles, and the fifteenth largest Scottish island, but is inhabited by only about thirty or so people, all of whom live in the village of Kinloch on the east coast.

-Stone age settlers lived on Rum for only part of the year but by 5000 years ago farmers had begun to clear trees and work the land.
-Christian hermits lived on the island in the 7th and 8th centuries.
-Thereafter Rum fell under the control of the Norse and later in the middle ages the Lord of the Isles.
-From the 12th to 13th centuries on, the island was held by various clans including the MacLeans of Coll.
+Stone Age settlers lived on Rum for only part of the year.
+However, farmers began clearing trees to work the land 5,000 years ago.
+Christian hermits later lived on the island during the 7th and 8th centuries.
+Thereafter, Rum fell under Norse control before the Lord of the Isles took over.

-The crofting and fishing communities grew to a population of 400.
-The Highland Clearances in the 1820s brought evictions, sheep, and misery.
-In 1845 the island fell into private hands and in 1885 passed to the Bulloch family, its most famous owners.
-Rum was purchased by the Nature Conservancy Council in 1957 for £23,000.
+Various clans, including the MacLeans of Coll, held the island from the 12th century.
+Consequently, the crofting and fishing communities grew to 400 people.
+Unfortunately, the Highland Clearances in the 1820s brought evictions and misery.
+The island passed into private hands in 1845.
+Ultimately, the Nature Conservancy Council purchased Rum in 1957 for £23,000.

 Visits by Yacht

-I have visited Rum a number of times.
-Three were on sailing passages south and north so Loch Scresort was a convenient late night stop over for some sleep and food before heading off the next day.
-On one of the trips we had time to explore around the bay and Kinloch Castle.
-As yet, the deeper heart and high peaks of the island have evaded me – that is on the to do list.
+I have visited Rum several times.
+Usually, Loch Scresort served as a convenient late-night stop for sleep and food.
+On one trip, we explored the bay and Kinloch Castle.
+However, the deeper heart and high peaks of the island still await me.

 The Kinloch Castle experience is quite remarkable and is a throwback to another world.
 Step inside and you step back in time.
 It is as if the Bullochs had just left.
 The grand hallway is opulence defined.
 The orchestra music-box machine tucked away in the cupboard in the main reception room is quite fascinating.

-The challenge of maintaining the house is clear to see.
-Kinloch Castle is a temple to Victorian industrial opulence and is now a decaying property made of sandstone.
-A material more suited for the west end of Glasgow than the wilds of the Small Isles.
-Is its future really the job for Nature Scot (SNH)?
-Kinloch challenge will rumble on for years I suspect.
+The challenge of maintaining the house is easy to see.
+Kinloch Castle stands as a temple to Victorian industrial opulence.
+However, it is now a decaying property made of red sandstone.
+Specifically, this material is better suited for the West End of Glasgow than the wild Small Isles.

 Today on Rum